Current Conditions: 6/21/2017

 The Abyss 6 feet if not kicked up

-The Seabase water temperatures, having been cooler than last year, is warming up already, muntil a storm rolls in.
-The visibility is nt quite good in either Habitat Bay or Whiterocks Bay.
+The Seabase water temperatures, having been cooler than last year, is warming up already, until a storm rolls in.
 We had many strong cold winds recently, and all of the rain and snow from the last few days might be adding water to the aquafer, pushing it up in the springs..who knows, but we like the water.
-The water was quite clear, hopefully will improve quickly, so it is a good time to check your underwater cameras and dry suits...!
+And the warmth!
+The water is quite clear, hopefully will stay so nice, so it is a good time to check your underwater cameras and wetsuits, get your gear checked out before a trip...See you soon!

 Special Note to Guests: mornings are better vis, partly because the bottom does not get kicked up, and the sun is more direct...